live-codes/livecodes/docs/docs/sdk/js-ts.md

 Type: [`(options?: EmbedOptions) => string`](../api/modules.md#getplaygroundurl)

-Gets the URL to playground (as a string) from the provided [embed options](#embed-options).
-This is useful for easily providing links to run code in playgrounds.
+Gets the URL to playground (as a string) from the provided [options](#embed-options).
+This can be useful for providing links to run code in playgrounds.

 Example: